ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/04-graph-traversal.md

 ### Depth-first search

-Our first method for organized graph traversal is called [depth-first search]{.term} (DFS).
+Our first method for organised graph traversal is called [depth-first search]{.term} (DFS).
 Whenever a vertex $v$ is visited during the search, DFS will recursively visit all of $v$ 's unvisited neighbors.
 Equivalently, DFS will add all edges